Critical behaviors and phase transitions of black holes in higher order gravities and extended phase spaces: Gauss-Bonnet-Born-Infeld-AdS Black Holes

 The critical values of pressure with respect to $\alpha$ for $\beta=1$ and $Q=1$ are presented in Fig. \ref{figure:cirit}.
 Based on the critical behaviors, we can divide the diagram to different regions.
 For $0\leq \alpha<13$, one critical point exists, the system behaves similar to a "standard liquid/gas", and we observe RPT for $13\leq \alpha<16$.
 We have a minimum critical pressure at $\alpha=16$ in which both reentrant and triple point behaviors appear.
 For $16 \leq \alpha < 18$ we observe RPT and TP with increasing pressure.\\ For $18 \leq \alpha < 25$, we observe four critical points two of which minimize the Gibbs free energy.
-Hence, the GB-BI-AdS black holes experience a reentrant phase transition while we have no triple point phase transitions in this range.
+Hence, the GB-BI-AdS black holes experience a reentrant phase transition while we have not triple point phase transitions in this range.
 In the case of $25 \leq \alpha <32$, the GB-BI-AdS black holes have multiple-RPT in different pressure ranges.\\ Also, one critical point occure for the range $32 \leq \alpha < 40$.
 The system has a reentrant phase transition for the specific range of pressure (Fig. \ref{figure:RE0}).
-For $\alpha \geq 40$, we have two critical points, but neither globally minimizes the Gibbs free energy and they are unphysical critical points.
-Thus, above $\alpha=40$, only one phase of large black holes exist and there is no phase transition (Fig. \ref{figure:cirit}).
+For $\alpha \geq 40$, we have two critical points, but neither minimizes the Gibbs free energy and they are unphysical critical points.
+Thus, above $\alpha=40$, only one phase of large black holes exist and there is no phase transition (Fig. \ref{figure:cirit}).\\ We expand our calculation when two parameters $\beta$ and $Q$ are small enough ($\beta=0.01$, $Q=1$ or $\beta=1$, $Q=0.01$), the results show that we have only a reentrant phase transition for $\alpha \neq 0$.
+Thus, the black hole can not see those different critical behaviours by increasing $\alpha$ for the small ranges of $\beta$ and $Q$.
+Also, for large values of $Q=100$, $\beta=1$ and $\alpha\neq 0$ they tend to the VdW behaviour.
+For large values the BI parameter $\beta=1000$ when $Q=1$ and $\alpha \neq 0$, the black holes experience only the triple point.